 - Concerns, anxieties, fears about recurrent attacks or their cause?

-- The optic fundi should always be examined during the diagnostic consultation.
+- The optic fundi should always be examined.

 Reassurance is part of successful management for most patients with headache.